-The Election Panel shall determine the validity of petitions and notify all candidates whether their petitions met all petition requirements within seven calendar days after the deadline to submit nominating petitions.
+The Election Panel shall determine the validity of petitions and notify all candidates whether their petitions met all petition requirements after the deadline to submit nominating petitions.
 Candidates filing conforming petitions will be added to the initial slate of candidates on the respective ballot.
 Candidates and eligible voters shall be given notice of the initial slate of candidates on the Fund's website.